XiaoChuang-AI/MiniAgent/README.md

 4. **PDF Reader**: Convert PDF files into text format for easy access.
 5. **Scrap**: Extract information from specified URLs.

-For more detailed information about these tools, please refer to [docs/tools.md](docs/tools.md).
+For more detailed information about these tools, please see [docs/tools.md](docs/tools.md).

 ## Acknowledgement
-This project ed was supported by [Likelyhood Lab](http://www.maxlikelihood.cn/).
-If you have any questions, please feel free to post an issue or land an email to rayyang0116@gmail.com.
+This project was supported by [Likelihood Lab](http://www.maxlikelihood.cn/).
+If you have any questions, please feel free to post an issue or email rayyang0116@gmail.com.